 Otherwise, we'll talk again tomorrow.
 Thanks!

 I also had to reserve the right kind of work for this day.
-I couldn’t just wake up one morning and decide to go off Wi-Fi.
+I couldn’t just wake up one morning, drive into the Rocky Mountains, and decide to go off Wi-Fi.
 I needed to find work that could be done in analog form, such as writing blog posts (case in point), editing web copy, and strategizing content outlines.

-Because I knew I’d likely want to sneak a peek at Instagram for the high of a “like,” I set up some boundaries to limit those digital drugs, like:
+Because I knew I’d likely want to sneak a peek at Instagram for the high of a “like” or post my view of Pikes Peak, I set up some boundaries to limit those digital drugs, like:

 While I wanted to give my body and mind some rest, I also didn’t want to do so at the expense of Mother Earth.
-And so I tried to find local places to work that didn’t requrire a full tank of gas to access.
+And so I tried to find local places near Colorado Springs to work that didn’t require a full tank of gas to access — places like Ute Valley Park, Garden of the Gods, and Cheyenne Mountain.
 I also limited the amount of paperwork needed, by reducing four pages of digital content to one piece of paper.
 And finally, I tried to reduce waste by making and packing my own food for the day.

 To be honest, the day started off quite poorly.
 After rushing to print all my work at the last minute, I then had to hustle to eat breakfast, get dressed, and drop off my son at school.
 The struggle was real.